go-gitea/gitea/docs/content/doc/advanced/external-renderers.en-us.md

 IS_INPUT_FILE = false
 ```

 If your external markup relies on additional classes and attributes on the generated HTML elements, you might need to enable custom sanitizer policies.
-Gitea uses the [`bluemonday`](https://godoc.org/github.com/microcosm-cc/bluemonday) package as our HTML sanitizier.
+Gitea uses the [`bluemonday`](https://godoc.org/github.com/microcosm-cc/bluemonday) package as our HTML sanitizer.
 The example below could be used to support server-side [KaTeX](https://katex.org/) rendering output from [`pandoc`](https://pandoc.org/).

 ```ini
 [markup.sanitizer.TeX]